wjgibson/limitless-automation-possibilities/Documentation/Deployment.md

 - Navigate to the location you unzipped the source code to in the file explorer.
 - Right click anywhere in the unzipped folder and select `open in terminal`.
 - execute the command `npm install`
-- execute the command `node API .js`.
+- execute the command `node API.js`.
 - The API should be running.
 - Note: this step should be done prior to starting the application or it will not properly work